Age Limits for Braces: How Young & How Old?

 Your Teeth in Childhood

-- Adult teeth.
-By age 13, most people have 28 teeth.
-These are the teeth that should stay with us throughout the rest of life.
+- Adult teeth: By age 13, most people have 28 teeth.
+These are the teeth that should stay with us throughout life.

 Each tooth type does something a little different.